samtools/htslib/docs/FORMAT_PLAN_SPEC.md

 interpreter can try a strict path before the observed-width pass.
 The strict path validates the observed maximum width while parsing and falls back to the observed-width interpreter if the row is sparse, malformed, string-bearing, or otherwise not byte-identical.

-Common numeric opcode tapes such as `GT2:INT2:INT1:INT1:INT3` and `GT2:FLOAT1:INT2:INT1:INT1:INT3` have shape-level executors that avoid the per-op switch.
+Strict numeric rows now use a generic fixed-schema executor rather than FORMAT-name special cases.
+It accepts any fixed-width numeric opcode sequence, direct-writes a leading `GT2`/`FLOAT1` prefix into `v->indiv`, parses remaining integer/float fields into row-local scratch, carries integer min/max metadata from parse to encode, and rolls back direct writes on the first mismatch.
+This gives CCDG-like rows exact-kernel performance while keeping the executor keyed by dynamic row shape rather than field names.

 Planned integer parsing must be overflow-safe.
 If a value is outside the BCF int32 payload range, the planned parser falls back so the generic parser keeps its warning and missing-value behavior.

-Validated `GT2` payloads and exact-layout `AB` float payloads can be written directly into `v->indiv` instead of going through scratch arrays.
+Validated `GT2` payloads and leading scalar float payloads can be written directly into `v->indiv` instead of going through scratch arrays.
 Any direct writer must save the entry length and roll back before returning fallback.